 Please call Prudential at 1-800-833-5761 to obtain more detailed information and for assistance with determining the minimum amount you are required to withdraw to avoid any tax penalties.

 Electing an Option

-1-800-833-5761 at least three business days prior to the date you want your payment to begin.
+If you take a distribution, you need to call Prudential toll-free at 1-800-833-5761 at least three business days prior to the date you want your payment to begin.
 Prudential can also provide additional information on the payment methods and the tax consequences of the option you select.

 Until your account is distributed and/or rolled over, it will remain active and will be subject to market-related earnings or losses, as well as regular fees.
 The distribution and/or rollover will consist of your Plan account value as of the date of the transaction.
 Until your account is entirely distributed, you may continue to transfer your money among the funds in the Plan and have online access to your account.

 |About SDHR | City Employment | SDHR Resources | Employee Services | Top of Page|